talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 ## Task 1: Data Exploration and Customer Analysis

 In Task 1, I embarked on a journey into the realm of exploratory data analysis.

-The goal was to clean, explore and gain insights of customers purchase behaviour provided by Quantium.
-The folder contains the code, visualizations, and a detailed analysis of the datasets.
+Analyzed transaction and customer data to identify trends and inconsistencies.

+Developed metrics and examine sales drivers to gain insights into overall sales performance.

+Created visualizations and prepare findings to formulate a clear recommendation for the client's strategy.

 Insights: